 - 1. UncommonGoods Fix It Kit, $30, UncommonGoods

 What’s an independent young woman, living on her own for the first time, supposed to do when the zipper on her winter coat breaks?
 This portable collection is full of all the handy tools she might need for life's little emergencies.

-Compiled from years of work with hundreds of clients and students, Meg Jay's book mixes current science with personal stories.
-It's a perfect post-graduation read that provides tools and inspiration to make the most of her twenties.
+Compiled from years spent working with hundreds of clients and students, Meg Jay's book mixes current science with personal stories.
+It's a perfect post-graduation read that provides tools and inspiration to help her make the most of her twenties.